ghxiao/city-bench/README.md

 * Python scripts: `SCRIPT id: script_string`

-   Scripts are eiter used as input sources or as a transform step for converting values. `script_string` is simply the url of the script file.
+   Scripts are eiter used as input sources or as a transformation step for converting values. `script_string` is simply the url of the script file.
 Note that for input scripts, the methods `open()` and `read()` have to be implemented.
 In the read method tuples have to be returned by the python command `yield`.
 E.g.,

    `SCRIPT id3: ./spatialRelationsReader.py`